Want to jump straight to the answer? The best mortgage lender for most people is definitely Rocket Mortgage® by Quicken Loans®.

-- Wells Fargo: Best for First-time Home Buyers
+- Wells Fargo: Best for First Time Home Buyers in Iowa

 - Bank Iowa: Best for Customer Service